“I am amused that you continue to ask for me to explain — what is not and never was.”

 1.)
 Talk is cheap.
 Knowing something and doing it are two, entirely, different approaches.
 Those who can: practice — those who can’t: preach.
 Those who spin their stories of yesterday will be left in the dust of those who are getting it done, today.
 What got us here will not take us to where we need to go.
 The principle is, “A little less talk and a lot more action.”
 Amateurs will tell you how to do something — Professionals will show you.

 2.)
 No pain — No gain.
 Easy is hard — Hard is easy.
 Shortcuts are the surest way to oblivion.
 There is an order to the Universe.
-It is obvious when we realize that every worthwhile endeavor begins with a rock-solid foundation.
+It is obvious when we acknowledge that every worthwhile endeavor begins with a rock-solid foundation.
 The beginning of every construction project is ugly — it starts with an excavation, a hole in the ground.
 It requires a whole lot of digging and pounding.
 Amateurs want the glory of a finish — Professionals seek to serve from beginning to end.

 3.)
 Pink elephants are absurd.
 Any single negative in an equation forces a negative result.
 When told, “Don’t think about pink elephants,” what do we do?
 Bad habits die hard.
 They don’t go of their own volition — a stake must be driven through the heart of the beast.
 That stake is sustained, positive, decisive, and committed actions toward the new desire.
 Mastery of the self is an artistic expression.
 Amateurs are tethered to the past — Professionals use that vine to swing into the future.